Staff

-Home / About IBI / Staff
+Home / About IBI / Team

-IBI Staff
+IBI Team

 Mehdeen Abbasi

-Development Manager,
+Development Manager

 Mehdeen has spent over a decade in the non-profit sector, helping mission-driven organizations achievetheir development and fundraising goals.
 She has worked with both international and US-based organizations, including Afrika Tikkun (an award-winning and Nelson Mandela endorsed organization), Roadrunner Foodbank of New Mexico, and GoPhilanthropic Foundation.
 Her work has enabled organizations to diversify their revenue streams and achieve a sustainable fundraising model.
 She has a proven track record of connecting and cultivating deeper relations with existing and prospective donors across multiple sectors.